sdargoeuves/ipf-siteSeparation/README.md

 - -f source_file, --file source_file

-Source file, as a JSON/CSV/XLS/XLSX file containing hostname/site information
+Source file, as a JSON/CSV/XLS/XLSX file containing hostname/site information.
+The hostname must match IP Fabric hostname.
 - -snow, --servicenow

 Script will collect for each device in IP Fabric the location in ServiceNow and store this as JSON